turutupa/blog/content/blog/coding-a-round-robin-tournament-aint-easy-wow.md

 `First condition: each player is paired up once`

-`Second condition (and by extension): each player plays twice against each other player`
+`Second condition: each player plays twice against each other player`

 How does this look like?
 Well something like this...